Vitamin C Benefits for Skin (How It Works & How to Use)

 But is all the hype really warranted?
 What does vitamin C do in skincare if anything?
-The short answer to these questions is that vitamin C does appear to protect the skin against ultraviolet light damage and that it may help produce collagen in the skin.
+The short answer to these questions is that vitamin C does appear to protect the skin against ultraviolet light damage and that vitamin C may help produce collagen in the skin.

 However, that is only part of the story.
-You still have to be selective about how you use vitamin C, how you get it in your diet, and which products you buy.
+You still have to be selective about how you use vitamin C, how you get vitamin C-rich foods in your diet, and which products you buy.

-In the following article, we are tackling the issue of vitamin C benefits for skin.
+In the following article, we are discussing vitamin C benefits for skin.
 Read on to find out everything you need to know about this supposed wonder nutrient.

 What Is Vitamin C?